pedromussi1/FingerCounter/READCODE.md

 ```

-<p>The handDetector class constructor initializes the hand tracking model with the specified parameters.
+<p>The handDetector class encapsulates functionalities related to hand detection and tracking using the MediaPipe framework.
 </p>

+<p>mode: Specifies whether the detection should be static or dynamic (default: False).</p>

+<p>maxHands: Maximum number of hands to detect (default: 2).</p>

+<p>detectionCon: Minimum confidence threshold for detecting a hand (default: 0.5).</p>

+<p>trackCon: Minimum confidence threshold for tracking a hand (default: 0.5).</p>

 ```py
     def findHands(self, img, draw=True):